-Whitehall has been informed that we will receive approximately £8,308.00 in sports funding for the academic year 2021-22.
+Whitehall has been informed that we will receive approximately £19,759.00 in sports funding for the academic year 2023-24.
+We have also carried over from last year £11,496.00, meaning this year we have approximately £31,255.00 to spend.
 See the document below for how we plan to spend this sports grant:

 Sports coaches are a vital part of Physical Education and sport at Whitehall Junior School.
 They are deployed in a range of capacities to ensure children receive high quality teaching in both PE lessons and extra-curricular sports clubs.
 The sports clubs at Whitehall Junior School are delivered by fully qualified coaches.
 On a weekly basis, the coaches provide regular training sessions for a wide range of sports and physical activities.
 We have had great feedback from the children who are currently attending these clubs and it has been great to see them benefit from these wider opportunities.
 Our sports coaches are also utilised during lunchtimes.
 Every child has the opportunity to be physically active by taking part in games led by our coaches at lunchtime (as well as our trained sports ambassadors).
-This year we are excited to introduce Super Star sports coaches to Whitehall.
+This year we are are continuing to work with Super Star Sports coaches.
 Our dedicated PE coordinator, who has worked alongside trained sports coaches for a number of years, will work alongside our teachers throughout the year to develop their PE teaching skills; this will involve team-teaching and observation sessions to ensure our teachers continue to deliver high quality PE lessons.

 As well as the clubs ran by external sports coaches, a number of Whitehall staff also give up their free time to deliver squad training sessions.
 From these squad training sessions, children have the opportunity to represent Whitehall in a range of inter-school competitions.
 These competitions consist of leagues where matches take place on a weekly basis and knock-out tournaments.

 At Whitehall, we see swimming not only as a great way to stay healthy and active, but as a fundamental life skill.
 To help prepare children for life outside the classroom, we have continued to provide Year 5 with regular swimming lessons throughout the year.
-By introducing swimming lessons at an earlier age, compared to previous years, we hope to see an increase in the amount of children who can swim 25m by the time they leave in Year 6.
+By introducing swimming lessons at an earlier age we hope to see an increase in the amount of children who can swim 25m by the time they leave in Year 6.